Doctor Who season 12: Production

 Barry Letts served as producer for Robot, after which he was succeeded by Philip Hinchcliffe.
 Robert Holmes took over from Terrance Dicks as script editor.

 Robot was written by Dicks, who cited King Kong as an influence for the serial.
 Dicks incorporated several familiar elements from the Third Doctor's first story Spearhead from Space (1970), which helped the audience transition between actors.
+Initially, Christopher Langley's Space Station was planned for the season, but ultimately was replaced by The Ark in Space.
 The Ark in Space was written by Robert Holmes from a story by John Lucarotti that was considered unusable.
 Letts and Dicks were eager to have Terry Nation return to write the Daleks, but initially found his script too similar to past Dalek adventures.
 They suggested that he write a Dalek origin story instead, which became Genesis of the Daleks.
 However, under Hinchcliffe, the serial gained a darker tone.

 The sets of The Ark in Space were reused for Revenge of the Cybermen.
 Genesis of the Daleks was the last serial of the season to be filmed, after Revenge of the Cybermen.
 This took place in January and February 1975.